-You feel like you’re waving your hands up and down yet you remain unnoticed.
+Sometimes it feels like you’re waving your hands up and down, and you remain feeling unnoticed.

 The bottom line: Something was off that caused a disconnect between you and your recipient.